 The IMF promotes financial system soundness in member countries through its ongoing bilateral and multilateral surveillance, the design of its lending programs, and the provision of technical assistance.

 Bilateral Surveillance is the process of regular dialogue and policy advice that the IMF is mandated to provide to all its members, covering their macroeconomic and financial developments and policies, and known as Article IV consultations.
 In order to deepen the coverage of financial system issues in this process, the Fund introduced in 1999 the Financial Sector Assessment Program (FSAP) to provide member countries with a comprehensive evaluation of their financial systems.
-FSAPs aim to better identify financial system strengths and weaknesses, as well as potential sources of systemic risk, and thereby lessen the frequency and diminish the intensity of financial system problems.
+FSAPs aim to help countries better identify financial system strengths and weaknesses, as well as potential sources of systemic risk, and thereby lessen the frequency and diminish the intensity of financial system problems.
 In 2010, FSAPs became mandatory every five years for countries with systemically important financial sectors.1 FSAPs in advanced economies are conducted solely by the IMF.
 In developing and emerging market countries, they are usually conducted jointly with the World Bank, which provides a developmental perspective.

 Multilateral Surveillance introduces a multi-country or global perspective to surveillance.
-Indeed, as economies and financial systems are increasingly integrated, many relevant issues span multiple jurisdictions and spillovers from one country or financial system to another occur frequently.
-The IMF's Global Financial Stability Report takes a multilateral perspective on financial stability and assesses key financial market developments and risks with a view to identify systemic vulnerabilities.
-Other examples of multilateral surveillance include the semiannual Early Warning Exercise, carried out by the IMF jointly with the Financial Stability Board, the Vulnerability Exercise for low-income countries, and regional financial sector surveillance projects covering Central America, the West African Economic and Monetary Union, and the European Union.
+As economies and financial systems are increasingly integrated, many relevant issues span multiple jurisdictions and spillovers from one country or financial system to another occur frequently.
+Through its multilateral work, the Fund seeks to identify underlying vulnerabilities related to such interlinkages, and promote policies that support orderly global financial conditions.
+The IMF's Global Financial Stability Report takes a multilateral perspective on financial stability, and assesses key financial market developments and risks with a view to identify systemic vulnerabilities.
+Other examples of multilateral surveillance include the semiannual Early Warning Exercise, carried out by the IMF jointly with the Financial Stability Board, the Vulnerability Exercise, and regional financial sector surveillance projects covering Central America, the West African Economic and Monetary Union, Central African Economic and Monetary Community (CEMAC) and Eastern Caribbean Currency Union (ECCU), and the European Union.

 Effective financial surveillance at the bilateral and multilateral levels has become a key strategic priority for the IMF.